 What You Should Know About This Degree

 A bachelor’s degree is the minimum level of education needed to qualify for most software engineering jobs.
-Individuals may choose to pursue a master’s degree if they are switching to software engineering from a more general computer science and information technology background, or if they want to learn advanced software engineering skills.
+Individuals may choose to pursue a master’s degree if they are switching to software engineering from a more general computer science and information technology background or if they want to learn advanced software engineering skills.

-If you are seeking leadership or management positions, you may want to consider pursuing a master’s in engineering management, or a Master of Business Administration (MBA) program with a concentration in information technology.
-These types of programs will teach you management and business skills through an IT lens, so that you can be prepared for senior level positions.
+If you are seeking leadership or management positions, you may want to consider pursuing a master’s in engineering management or a Master of Business Administration (MBA) program with a concentration in information technology.
+These types of programs will teach you management and business skills through an IT lens so that you can be prepared for senior level positions.

-While there are no required professional credentials for software engineers, you can pursue voluntary e certifications in specific areas or software programs as an added confirmation of your expertise.
+While there are no required professional credentials for software engineers, you can pursue voluntary certifications in specific areas or software programs as an added confirmation of your expertise.

 Here are some questions to ask when researching Online Master’s in Software Engineering programs:

 - Am I eligible for this program?
-Generally master’s-level programs in software engineering expect students to have some prior experience with computers, either through their undergraduate degree or professional experience.
-Find out what eligibility requirements your program of interest has before applying, to confirm that you meet the minimum qualifications for acceptance.
+Generally, master’s-level programs in software engineering expect students to have some prior experience with computers, either through their undergraduate degree or professional experience.
+Find out what eligibility requirements your program of interest has before applying to confirm that you meet the minimum qualifications for acceptance.

 - How are courses in this program delivered?
 Online classes are delivered in either a synchronous or asynchronous format.
 If classes are taught synchronously, you will be expected to attend classes remotely at set times each week.
 In asynchronous classes, students access lessons and assignments on their own time.
-Be sure to find out how classes are taught in the programs you are researching, so you can select the delivery format that works best for your schedule and learning style.
+Be sure to find out how classes are taught in the programs you are researching so that you can select the delivery format that works best for your schedule and learning style.

 At this time, you should start gathering your application materials, planning for application deadlines, and researching options for funding your graduate degree.
-Admissions and financial aid counselors can assist you by answering questions, and providing information about scholarships, assistantships, and student loans.
+Admissions and financial aid counselors can assist you by answering questions and providing information about scholarships, assistantships, and student loans.
 If you are currently employed, find out if your employer offers tuition assistance benefits.